AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

         print(f'{i} received an orange, {oranges} oranges remaining')
 ```

 This code scans every name in the list, and if it contains big letter 'K' then kid gets an orange.
 This is due to if statement at the line 2 which leaves Aki without an orange.
-But what about more responsible solution?
+Let's use **else** statement to fix this.

 ```python
 if oranges == 3: